 First, determine if an employee is exempt vs. nonexempt from overtime wages.
 To be exempt under federal guidelines, an employee must fall under one of the following exemptions:

-If the employee does not meet all three of the above criteria, the employee is nonexempt and you must pay the employee overtime wages for overtime hours worked.
+If the employee does not meet one of the above exemption types, the employee is generally nonexempt, and you must pay the employee overtime wages for overtime hours worked.
 Some states require stricter criteria than the federal government.
 Check with your state for more information.

-After you determine if an employee is exempt or nonexempt, decide if you will pay an employee a salary vs. hourly wages.
+After determining if an employee is exempt or nonexempt, decide if you will pay an employee a salary vs. hourly wages.
 If your employee is exempt, you must pay the employee a salary.
 But if your employee is nonexempt, you can choose whether you pay a salary or an hourly wage.

 Also, decide if your employee will earn other wages, such as tips or commissions.

 Pick a pay frequency.
 The pay frequency determines how often you pay your employee.
 Common frequencies include weekly, biweekly, semimonthly, and monthly.

 You can pay your employee with a written or printed check, direct deposit, cash, or payroll card.
 If you use direct deposit, you will need extra information to complete your payroll, such as your business’s bank account number and routing number.
 If you decide to use direct deposit to pay your employees, collect their banking information, too.

 Setting up a payroll system for small business

-Once you get all the information you need and make your payroll decisions, it’s time to start setting up payroll.
+Once you get all the necessary information and make your payroll decisions, it’s time to start setting up payroll.
 When setting up payroll for small business, you can either hire an employee or accountant, do payroll by hand, or use online payroll software.
 Payroll software is less expensive than hiring someone and less time exhaustive than doing payroll by hand.

 Add all your payroll information (e.g., employee withholding and payment info) to whatever system you use.
 That way, you are prepared the first time you need to run payroll.